EliCurl/MachineLearningRepository/README.md

 <img width="137" alt="HW6BOOB" src="https://github.com/user-attachments/assets/42b1389c-a85b-47b4-a7f3-48a496ad8669" />

+The resalts on this project are pretty good.
+We get a very accurate CM and both bagging and RandomForest get a high score!

 ### HW 8
 This project was to show off a simple ANN.
 This tries to predict house prices based off of many features such as, bedrooms, bathrooms, sqaure feet of living space, etc. This project uses 3 hidden layers with relu as an activation funtion.

+The results of this project are a bit hit and miss as the MSE being a bit out there.

 ### HW 4
 This project is using SVC to classify different types of glass based on the elements in the glass